2016 Election Resources

 As the presidential primary season progresses and we move toward the conventions this summer, C-SPAN Classroom continues to update our Campaign 2016 educational resources.
 These resources provide explanations of the various aspects of the election process for candidates vying to become the next President of the United States.
 Separated into 10 main areas, each topic is supplemented with related video clips, discussion questions, handouts, and culminating activities to engage your students in the election process.

 Our most recent updates feature clips on the views of millennials on campaign and policy issues, the delegate selection process, media coverage and campaign ads, and election reforms.
-You can access all of our free campaign resources on our Campaign 2016 website.
+You can access all of our free campaign resources on our website.

 New Campaign Clips:

 Our most recent updates feature clips on the views of millennials on campaign and policy issues, the delegate selection process, media coverage and campaign ads, and election reforms.
-You can access all of our free campaign resources on our Campaign 2016 website.
+You can access all of our free campaign resources on our website.

 New Campaign Clips: